Due to government guidance on social distancing and the threat of coronavirus, some births, deaths and marriages services are affected.

 Notice of Marriage and Civil Partnership

-We are prioritising couples whose ceremonies have been cancelled or affected by Covid-19 to allow them to rebook and give new Notice of Marriage or Civil Partnership where needed.
+This service will continue by strict appointment only during the period of the national restrictions, however, we will be prioritising couples whose ceremonies have been cancelled or affected by Covid-19 to allow them to rebook and give new Notice of Marriage or Civil Partnership where needed.

 Registering a death